import importlib

 """

-Checks for NaNs in the data and optionally replaces them.
+Check for NaNs in the data and optionally replace them.

 Parameters